charlesRmajor/base-expo-native-project/README.md

     * src/interface/controllers/MainController.js is the main app insertion point

 ### Theming
 * app theme is set in src/interface/theming: ThemeColors.js & ThemeFont.js.
 See these examples for how to use.
+And src/interface/mainViews/BettermentLabsLandingPage.js for implementation.

+### Styled Components
+* see src/interface/mainViews/BettermentLabsLandingPage.js for example of using styled components with our app themes.

 ### Strings
 * Strings (for localization) are handled on a page (or mainView) level.